seanmorris/pib/README.md

 ##### WITH_OPENSSL

-When compiled as a `dynamic`, or `shared` extension, this will produce the extension `php-8.x-ssl.so` & the library files `libssl.so` &  `libcrypto.so`.
+When compiled `dynamic` extension, this will produce the extension `php-8.x-ssl.so`.

+When compiled `dynamic` or `shared`, it will produce the libraries `libssl.so` &  `libcrypto.so`.

 ##### WITH_ICU

-When compiled as a `dynamic`, or `shared` extension, this will produce the extension `php-8.x-intl.so` & the following library files:
+When compiled as a `dynamic`, or `shared` extension, this will produce the extension `php-8.x-intl.so` & the following libraries:

 * libicuuc.so
 * libicutu.so